jutonz/infra/README.md

 # Infra

-This repo contains kubernetes (k8s) config files for services I run locally.
+This repo contains kubernetes (k8s) config files and ansible playbooks for services I run locally.

+## Kubernetes

-Previously I ran many of these as `docker-compose.yaml` files, but I decided to convert them to k8s for ease of management in the long term.
+Previously I ran many services as `docker-compose.yaml` files, but I decided to convert them to k8s for ease of management in the long term.

 I'm trying out [kustomize] for config management.
 Most services can be deployed